 Benitses can be a lot of fun, and you don’t necessarily need a car if you are happy with the activities it has to offer, as the bus from Corfu Town is relatively fast and convenient.
 If you’d like to make this your destination in Corfu, here are our top picks:

-- Best Budget Hotel in Benitses: Eros Beach Hotel
+- Budget Hotel in Benitses: Eros Beach Hotel

-- Best Mid-Range Hotel in Benitses: Lido Corfu Sun Hotel
+- Mid-Range Hotel in Benitses: Lido Corfu Sun Hotel

-- Best Luxury Hotel in Benitses: Angsana Corfu Resort & Spa
+- Luxury Hotel in Benitses: Angsana Corfu Resort & Spa

 Corfu may not have the same reputation as islands like Mykonos or Ibiza for nightlife, but there are definitely places to party until sunrise on this Greek island.
 If that’s what you’re looking for, look to the town of Kavos on the south coast of Corfu.

-During the day, you’ll probably be lying on a beach chair under an umbrella relaxing before night falls.
+During the day, you’ll probably be lying on a beach chair under an umbrella, taking in the views of the Ionian Sea, and relaxing before night falls.
 You might be interested in renting a paddle board or jet ski in between or riding a banana boat with friends.
 There are also a few great hiking trails through the olive groves and up to clifftop viewpoints nearby.

 Once the sun goes down, the crowd in Kavos seems to double.
-Several nightclubs and bars line the beach and the streets of the town, bringing young people from all over Europe.
+Several nightclubs and bars line the beach and the town streets, bringing young people from all over Europe.
 Plenty more finish the night with drinks on the sand under the moonlight.

 Don’t forget to enjoy the beauty of Corfu in between the parties!
 Here are some of the top things to do and see in and around Kavos: